 Picture from The Blue Lagoon | Transfer and Comfort Admission

-To conclude, Iceland is a paradise for naturists and a wonderful place for the body-conscious to get more comfortable with the bits we’re all born with.
+In conclusion, Iceland is a paradise for naturists and a wonderful place for the body-conscious to get more comfortable with the bits we’re all born with.

 Even if you have read this piece with a growing feeling of horror at the thought of being watched while showering, you can at least trust that the locals are respectful enough to look away.

 While you are under no pressure to join the people of Iceland in their naked glory, using the opportunity to enjoy being in your birthday suit can add streaks of liberation and exhilaration to your travels in the land of ice and fire.
-Getting Naked in Iceland is no big deal to us Icelanders and we welcome you to embrace our quirky culture!
+Getting Naked in Iceland is no big deal to us Icelanders, and we welcome you to embrace our quirky culture!